tdwg/website/conferences/2024/sessions/index.md

 **Abstract**<br />
 Many biodiversity questions --scientific, societal-- require information pertaining to species: descriptions, images, conservation status, legislation.
 In parallel, most scientific questions as well and those related to conservation, policy or other societal challenges connected with the environment, cannot be approached on the basis of biodiversity data alone, thus requiring these alongside other data types such as climatic, soil, land use, etc.

 The Living Atlas platform and indeed any biodiversity infrastructure with the key dimensions of taxa and location are challenged with the prospect of providing software and workflows to answer the questions above.
 In this session we invite submissions to focus on experiences around the Living Atlas’ Biodiversity Information Explorer, Spatial Portal, and other similar software that may help users navigate regional taxonomic backbone and spatial layers and analysis.
 The software, data and content behind these tools require substantial effort to implement and maintain.
-The session offers an opportunity to showcase implementations, share ideas and solutions."
+The session offers an opportunity to showcase implementations, share ideas and solutions.

 ## SYM08 Biodiversity Informatics for Asia's Biodiverse Future: A focus on collections and collaboration